LiJiahang617/UDTIRI-Competition/README.md

 1st UDTIRI Competition instruction

 # Update on 11.28:
-# Our workshop has been canceled due to the insufficient number of registrations.
+# <font color=#FF000 >红色</font>Our workshop has been canceled due to the insufficient number of registrations.
 We sincerely apologize for this!

 I．General Information